john-aja/Bankist/README.md

 3. Open the `index.html` file in your preferred web browser.

-4. You should now see the Bank App interface, where you can log in with your credentials and explore the various features.
+4. You should now see the Bankist interface, where you can log in with your credentials and explore the various features.

 ## Contributing